cabal-club/cable/wire.md

 **post**: A binary payload of a specific format, signed with the private key of the user who created it.

 **link**: A hash appearing in a post, which acts as a reference to another post.
+A post that contains a link to another post's hash can be said to be "linking to" that post.

+**head**: A post that is not linked to by any other known post.

+**UNIX epoch**: Midnight UTC on January 1st, 1970.

+**timestamp**: A point in time represented by the number of milliseconds since the UNIX epoch.

+**latest**: When used to refer to a post, the latest post is that post which, from a host's perspective at a given moment in time, is the head with the greatest timestamp.

 **channel**: A conceptual object with its own unique name, that users can participate in by authoring posts that reference the channel.